AMC Matador: 1977

 All 1977 Matadors included enhanced comfort, trim, and convenience equipment as factory standard.
-Among them were automatic transmission, power steering, power disc brakes, full wheel covers as well as individually adjustable and reclining front seats.
-Standard were fully color-coordinated interiors with plaid patterned fabrics or full vinyl upholstery.
+Among them were automatic transmission, power steering, power disc brakes, full wheel covers, as well as individually adjustable and reclining front seats.
+Standard were fully color-coordinated interiors with plaid-patterned fabrics or full vinyl upholstery.
 Plush carpet was also in the cargo area of station wagons that featured chrome strips on the load floor to ease loading items.

-For the 1977 model year, AMC introduced the Buyer Protection Plan II, which extended the engine and drivetrain warranty from the previous twelve months or 12000 mile limits to cover 24 months or 24000 mile miles.
+For the 1977 model year, AMC introduced the "Buyer Protection Plan II", which extended the engine and drivetrain warranty from the previous twelve months or 12000 mile limits to cover 24 months or 24000 mile.

 The base engines continued to be the 258 CID I6 and the 304 CID V8, with the 360 CID optional.
 The high-performance "Power Package" 360 was discontinued for 1977.

 The domestic automakers had begun the process of downsizing their models in response to changing market demands, but AMC continued its body design with the result that the six-cylinder Matador now weighed 168 lb more - along with having less interior room - than a new large-sized six-cylinder Pontiac.

 1978

 Matador sedans and station wagons came in the Brougham trim level, but now without any exterior identification.
-All models came with the Barcelona hood ornament first introduced on the 1977 "Barcelona" Matador Coupe.
+All models came with the Barcelona hood ornament, first introduced on the 1977 "Barcelona" Matador Coupe.

 For 1978, the 258 CID I6 remained the standard engine in the sedan and coupe, with the 360 CID being the only available V8.
 All station wagons included the 360 CID V8.
-Power output was increased with the I6 now rated at 120 hp, and the V8 went back to 140 hp as it was during 1975 and 1976.
+Power output was increased with the I6 now rated at 120 hp, and the V8 returned to 140 hp, as it was during 1975 and 1976.
 The V8's torque was increased to 278 lb·ft at 2,000 rpm from 245 lb·ft at 1,600 rpm in 1977.
 The engines featured electronic ignition.
-A column-mounted automatic transmission was standard on all Matadors, with coupes available with a center console shifted automatic and bucket seats.
-Power steering and power front disc brakes were standard.
+A column-mounted automatic transmission was standard on all Matadors, with coupes available with bucket seats and a center console-mounted automatic shifter.
+Power steering and power front disc brakes continued to be standard.

-Interiors featured individual reeling seats in velveteen crush fabric on the coupes and sedans, while station wagons came with "crush vinyl grain" upholstery.
+Interiors featured individual reclining seats in the front upholstered in velveteen crush fabric on coupes and sedans, while station wagons included "crush vinyl grain" in two- or three-row versions.
 Matadors were available in thirteen exterior colors.
 Station wagons were available with simulated wood grain trim on body sides, tailgate, and the rear air deflector.
 Full vinyl-covered roofs were optional on sedans and coupes.
 Audio selections included an AM radio, rear speaker, AM/FM stereo with four speakers, AM/FM/eight-track tape player with four speakers, AM/CB radio, and an AM/FM stereo/CB with four speakers.

 The AMC Buyer Protection Plan for 1978 reverted to 12 months or 12000 mile coverage across the entire AMC range.

-In 1978, sales of the Matador fell by two-thirds, and AMC proceeded to drop the line by the end of the model year.
+In 1978, sales of the Matador fell by two-thirds, and AMC discontinued the line by the end of the model year.